DanishUnicorn/tcp/README.md

-NFOK17001U - Food Processing Course Notes
+LPLK10367U - Tropical Fruit Production Course Notes
-- Welcome to the NFOK17001U Course Notes repository!
+- Welcome to the LPLK10367U Course Notes repository!
-This repository is created for students enrolled in the NFOK17001U course at the University of Copenhagen, covering the period from February 2025 to April 2025.
+This repository is created for students enrolled in the LPLK10367U course at the University of Copenhagen, covering the period from September 2025 to November 2025.

 Overview
 - This repository contains notes and materials relevant to the course.
 It is intended as a resource for students to enhance their learning experience.